Gender-Inclusive Housing

 What if I am a parent who doesn’t want my student to live in Gender-Inclusive Housing?

 This is a conversation that needs to occur between parents and students.
 Ohio State deeply respects parents' involvement in their children’s lives, but students are seen as adults with the ability to choose the housing configuration most comfortable for them.
-Student Life University Housing staff are happy to meet with your student to discuss and explore the range of available housing options, and what each option means, with the goal of finding the right housing for them.
+Housing and Residence Education staff are happy to meet with your student to discuss and explore the range of available housing options, and what each option means, with the goal of finding the right housing for them.

 What happens if one of the roommates cancels their assignment or leaves mid-year?

 The student who remains in the gender-inclusive room may elect to find a new roommate and still have the room designated as a gender-inclusive space.
-If they are unable to find their own new roommate in the provided period of time, University Housing will assign a roommate who has also requested a Gender Inclusive space.
+If they are unable to find their own new roommate in the provided period of time, Housing and Residence Education will assign a roommate who has also requested a Gender Inclusive space.

 What if I still have questions?